aryan68125/JAVA-Interview-based-programs/README.md

 * If the first element is smaller than the second element, then the elements are swapped
 * This algorithm is not suitable for large data sets.
 ### bubble sort algorithm outline
+#### NOTE : This complexities is only true when the bubble sort is optimized.
+If the Bubble sort algorithm is not optimized then the worst and best case senario time complexity will always be O(n^2).
 ![](util_images/arrays/bubble_sort_1.png)
 ![](util_images/arrays/bubble_sort_2.png)
 Algorithm for Bubble Sort in Java